Cruz retains leadership role with private hospital's new owner

 Jose Xavier B. Gonzales, chairman of GRMC's parent Guam Healthcare Development Inc., and Dr. Gilbert H. Mudge, chairman of BCG, announced Cruz's new title as executive director of BCG.

-In his role with the Guam private hospital's new owner, Mudge brings high-caliber name recognition in the U.S. health care field.
-Mudge is listed as a senior advisor in the Health practice at the Albright Stone Bridge Group, where he brings decades of experience to help clients develop, build, and scale health care delivery programs in markets around the world, according to ASG's website.
+In his role with the Guam private hospital's new owner, Mudge brings high-caliber name recognition to the local hospital with his experience in the U.S. health care field.
+Mudge is listed as a senior advisor in the health practice at the Albright Stone Bridge Group, where he brings decades of experience to help clients develop, build and scale health care delivery programs in markets around the world, according to the ASG website.
 Former diplomat Madeleine K. Albright is chairwoman of Albright Stonebridge Group.

 GHDI will be responsible for the day-to-day operations of GRMC while BCG will maintain the assets and licenses as owner of the hospital.